SarenJames1994/DailyTextJW2025/README.md

 # 🕊️ DailyTextJW2025

-A simple Python-powered desktop widget that displays the **Daily Text** from [JW.org](https://wol.jw.org/en/wol/h/r1/lp-e) each day
+A simple Python-powered desktop widget that displays the **Daily Text** from [JW.org](https://wol.jw.org/en/wol/h/r1/lp-e) each day.
-This tool was made to help me read the daily text each day 😊
+ This tool was made to help me read the daily text from my work PC 😊

 ---